France under pressure to tighten crypto -friendly regulations

 "The FTX collapse was a detonation [that] contributed to a moment of billing and consciousness," said Maurey of the Financial Times.
 "This caused a number of players within the French system to consider that things would have to be monitored more strictly."

-his proposal would force companies to receive a license from the French regulatory authority authorité from the Marchés Financier (AMF) from October next year.
+His proposal would force companies to receive a license from the French regulatory authority authorité from Marché's Financier (AMF) from October next year.
 In contrast to registration, a license offers consumer protection and requires more information about your financial health and control systems.
 About 50 crypto companies are registered, but none has yet been given a license.

 "Players like Binance obviously use the [AMF regime] as a marketing tool."

 Binance did not comment on the change.
-In an explanation at the end of November, it said: "We are not satisfied with more than that, as this is the highest thing that a crypto-asset service provider can currently get."
+In an explanation at the end of November, it said: "We are not satisfied with more than that than that, as this is the highest that a crypto-asset service provider can currently get."

-The change that was accepted by the Senate on Tuesday will be checked by the French parliament in January next year.
+The change, which was accepted by the Senate on Tuesday, will be checked by the French parliament in January next year.
 So far, the French government has spoken out against the text and argues that an accelerated implementation could deter investors.

-France Adan, a crypto lobby group, said that the proposed changes were a sign that the country "gives up his ambition" to become a crypto hub and accused the country to "give up an industry of the future".
+France's Adan, a crypto lobby group, said the proposed changes were a sign that the country "gives up his ambition" to become a crypto hub and accused the country to "give up an industry of the future because of the collapse of FTX.

-"We always realized that registered players were very easy to regulate and we called up investors for the highest vigilance," said the Amf.
+"It was always clear to us that registered players were very easy to regulate and we called up investors for the highest vigilance," said the AMF.

 After the failure of FTX, French MP Aurore Lalucq Finance Minister Bruno Le Maire warned in a letter that under the current system "platforms are able to play on it [regulatory] ambivalence".

-The Ministry of Finance announced the FT that the causes and consequences of FTX's bankruptcy "follow" with great attention ".
+The Ministry of Finance announced the FT that it follows the causes and consequences of FTX's bankruptcy "with great attention".

 Source: Financial Times